The Great Barrier Thief!

 Feedback from the faces of the reefs future!

 I just love the reaction my book is getting from children around the world!
 You can ‘sea’ some of the feedback on “The Great Barrier Thief” from the faces of our reefs future, our children!
-I’m excited to see my book is now in seven countries across the world, from the UK, USA, Canada, Ireland, New Zealand, Malaysia and in Aussie schools, kindy’s, childcare centres and libraries.
+I’m excited to see my book is now in many countries across the world, from the UK, USA, Canada, Ireland, Scotland, South Africa, New Zealand, Malaysia and in Aussie schools, kindy’s, childcare centres and libraries.
 It’s official, the story is a fun and educational way to learn about the living colours of the reef!

 “I read the book to some of the kindy children.
 We were able to gain new vocabulary like thief and then learn what the meaning is.
 As we read the book it was great to get the children’s ideas as to who the thief was and make predictions about what might happen in the book“, Kindy Teacher, C&K Childcare and Kindy, Brisbane, Australia